Voriconazole (Oral route)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not refrigerate or freeze the mixed suspension.
 The mixed suspension should be kept at room temperature and used within 14 days.

 It is very important that your doctor check the progress of you or your child at regular visits to make sure that this medicine is working properly.
 Blood tests will be needed to check for unwanted effects.

-If your symptoms do not improve, or if they become worse, check with your doctor.
+If your or your child's symptoms do not improve, or if they become worse, check with your doctor.
 You may need to take this medicine for several months before your infection gets better.